pulumi/pulumi-hugo/themes/default/content/resources/deploying-langchain-applications-on-aws-with-pulumi/index.md

 ---
 # Name of the webinar.
-title: Get started with CI/CD for AWS using Pulumi & GitHub Actions
+title: Deploying LangChain Applications on AWS with Pulumi
-meta_desc: In this workshop, you will learn the fundamentals of an infrastructure CI/CD pipeline through guided exercises using Pulumi.
+meta_desc: This workshop will show a practical AI use case for Pulumi.
+Using Pulumi & TypeScript, we'll demonstrate deploying a LangChain/LangServe app on AWS.
 meta_image:

 # A featured webinar will display first in the list.